 The Little Haven Bowen Memorial Hall is very busy and well used.
 It accommodates the Bowls Club, W.I, Girl Guides, and the Art Group and holds four art exhibitions each year and many social functions.
 Within Little Haven there are four notice boards strategically situated around the village displaying forthcoming events and information.
 The village is also covered by the newsletter and website.

 Phone- 01437 781179 or 07879 491263

 The Bowen Memorial Hall has been renovated in recent years to provide an excellent facility for community and private events.
-It has a well equipped kitchen with large serving hatch.
+It has a well equipped kitchen with a large serving hatch.
 There are sufficient chairs and tables to seat 100 people.